Protect Yourself and Others

 - Check with your municipal or private waste collection office about disposing of full or partially filled pesticide containers with your regular trash.
 A better choice is to take damaged or contaminated pesticides to an approved hazardous household chemicals collection or disposal site.
-If you do not know where it is located, contact your local Cooperative Extension center.
+If you do not know where it is located, contact your N.C.
+Cooperative Extension center.

 - If you can’t dispose of damaged pesticide containers immediately, place them in a secure area where children, pets, and wild animals cannot reach them.